-Futures rise on Brexit deal; Netflix, Morgan Stanley earnings adds to cheer
+Wall Street cheers Brexit deal; Netflix, Morgan Stanley results set positive mood

 “Although, the agreement reached between the U.K. and EU needs to be approved by the British parliament, the headline news coupled with U.S. earnings should boost market sentiment,” said Peter Cardillo, chief market economist at Spartan Capital Securities in a client note.

-Morgan Stanley (MS.N) gained 4% after the big lender beat analysts’ expectations for quarterly profit, buoyed mainly by a strong performance in its trading business.
+Morgan Stanley (MS.N) gained 3.6% after the big lender beat analysts’ expectations for quarterly profit, buoyed by higher revenue from bond trading and M&A advisory fees.

-This followed upbeat results earlier in the week from major U.S. lenders JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America (BAC.N) and healthcare giants Johnson & Johnson (JNJ.N) and UnitedHealth Group Inc (UNH.N).
+This followed upbeat results earlier in the week from major U.S. banks JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America (BAC.N) and healthcare giants Johnson & Johnson (JNJ.N) and UnitedHealth Group Inc (UNH.N).

+“So far so good.
+Definitely the bank earnings have been terrific, relative to expectations,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.

-The mood was also lifted after the Chinese Commerce Ministry said it hoped to reach a phased agreement in a protracted trade dispute with the United States and cancel tariffs as soon as possible.
+Also supporting sentiment was the Chinese Commerce Ministry saying it hoped to reach a phased agreement in a protracted trade dispute with the United States and cancel tariffs as soon as possible.

 Rising uncertainties around the U.S.-China trade war, increasing geopolitical risks and weak domestic economic indicators have recently hit sentiment, with investors now focusing on third-quarter earnings for clarity on these factors impacting Corporate America.